 Aeration and a light froth are wonderful in a cocktail with juice like a Daiquiri, but not as much in an all-spirits drink.
 Stirring will instead lend a smoother, more enjoyable mouthfeel.

-Well, maybe not.
+Yes.
+But also, maybe not.
 It’s up to you.
 Here’s why shaking a Vesper actually makes sense:

 It’s a giant, booze-forward drink.
 The added dilution from shaking may make it more palatable, especially if you’re not accustomed to spirit-forward cocktails.
 But you’ll definitely want to fine strain the drink to avoid those pesky little ice shards that float on top.